8rightside/Resistance/README.md

 ```

 ### Converting Resistors
-The `ResistorFactory` functions have a variant that takes a `Resistor` as their first parameter instead of a `Double`.
+For converting between the different `Resistor` types, `ResistorFactory` contains functions that take a `Resistor` as their first parameter
-This allows you to use them for converting between the different `Resistor` types.
+and return a new one of the specified type with the same value as the one passed in.

 By default, the conversion functions will take the tolerance rating – and `coefficient` where necessary – from the passed in `Resistor` and use these for the ratings of the newly created `Resistor`.
 You can however, override these by specifying different ones.
 ```swift